idameitil/sdpl-utilizing-gts/README.md

 ## Compare architecture (figure)
 (Old) The architectures were manually written from the alphafold structures in pymol into `data/compare-architectures/architecture-tables/[acc].csv`.

-The secondary structure is retrieved for each structure by running `python src/compare-architectures/run-dssp.py`.
+(New) The secondary structure is retrieved for each structure by running `python src/compare-architectures/run-dssp.py`.
 This creates the tables in `data/compare-architectures/data/compare-architectures/architecture-tables-dssp`.

 These files are copied to `data/compare-architectures/architecture-tables-dssp-with-tm` and the TM regions are manually annotated by looking at the structures in pymol.